tanyaclement/cpcda18.github.io/index.md

 - Final project directory: Booth chp.
 3 "From Topics to Questions" and chp.
 4 "From Questions to a Problem"

 - Montfort chp.
-10 "Text III"
+9 "Image II"

 - Ramsay, Stephen.
 “Chapter 1: An Algorithmic Criticism.”
 In *Reading Machines: Toward an Algorithmic Criticism*, 1–17.
 Topics in the Digital Humanities.
 Urbana: University of Illinois Press, 2011.